AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

 1. ***How flexible is the problem definition mentioned in case studies***
     - The ‘problem definition’ mentioned is for reference only and not to be taken for granted.
-    - As this is the initial phase of the project, we are flexible very Agile!
     - Though one can use it as a starting point to start his research.